This article provides an in-depth fundamental analysis of Fiem Industries Ltd, a leading player in the automotive lighting industry.

 Fiem Industries Ltd has fixed asset turnover in the range of 2.1 to 2.4 over the years.
 Such FATR, though common for auto-ancillary businesses, is low when compared to good performing companies elsewhere.

-The combined impact of low profitability and low fixed asset turnover ensure that Fiem Industries Ltd is not able to grow by using only the funds generated from its profits.
-It has generated net profit of INR 146 cr. whereas the cash requirement for investing have been INR 349 cr.
+The combined impact of low profitability and low fixed asset turnover ensures that Fiem Industries Ltd is not able to grow by using only the funds generated from its profits.
+It has generated a net profit of INR 146 cr. whereas the cash requirement for investing have been INR 349 cr.
 The gap has been met from two sources: releasing funds stuck in inventory and raising additional debt.

-Fiem Industries Ltd has been able to reduce debt levels in last 2 years (FY2013 & FY2014) because of improved inventory utilization as reflected by improving inventory turnover ratio during this period.
-Improved operating efficiency has led to excess cash generation as reflected by CFO of INR 148 cr. in last 2 years as compared to PAT of INR 65 cr.
+Fiem Industries Ltd has been able to reduce debt levels in the last 2 years (FY2013 & FY2014) because of improved inventory utilization as reflected by improving inventory turnover ratio during this period.
+Improved operating efficiency has led to excess cash generation as reflected by CFO of INR 148 cr. in the last 2 years as compared to PAT of INR 65 cr.

 It seems one possibility that Fiem Industries Ltd is able to reduce its debt recently by improving its operating efficiency.
 It is a very good sign.
 However, an investor needs to be aware that the business model of Fiem Industries Ltd is a capital-intensive one.
-Combination of low net profit margin and low fixed asset turnover will always require large capex for Fiem Industries Ltd to grow its business in future.
+The combination of low net profit margin and low fixed asset turnover will always require a large capex for Fiem Industries Ltd to grow its business in future.
 The investor needs to ascertain, to what extent Fiem Industries Ltd can improve its operating efficiency from current levels, to release funds from working capital and counterbalance the increasing debt.

-It seems possible that debt levels of Fiem Industries Ltd would rise further as it nears the optimal operating efficiency levels.
-Comparison of operating efficiency of Fiem Industries Ltd with its industry peers would give the investor a fair idea about the scope of further improvement in its efficiency levels.
+It seems possible that the debt levels of Fiem Industries Ltd would rise further as it nears the optimal operating efficiency levels.
+Comparison of the operating efficiency of Fiem Industries Ltd with its industry peers would give the investor a fair idea about the scope of further improvement in its efficiency levels.

 Investors should remain cautious of investing in companies where growth is associated with continuously increasing debt levels.